uspki/policies/certificate-policy.md

 ### 1.3.6 Relying Parties
 A Relying Party is any individual or entity that relies on a U.S. Federal Public Trust TLS PKI Certificate, the information included in the certificate, and the digital signature by a CA.

-For this CP, Relying Parties may include individuals or entities accessing U.S. Government web services available on the Internet.
+For this policy, Relying Parties may include individuals or entities accessing U.S. Government web services available on the Internet.

 Relying Parties should verify the validity of certificates via revocation services provided for all certificates prior to relying on certificates.
 Certificate Revocation List (CRL) and On-line Certificate Status Protocol (OCSP) service location information is provided within certificates.